-- 30.1 A work week commences on Sunday at 12:01 am except where a call or shift begins on Saturday and continues past 12:01am on Sunday. - 30.2 Full time Regular Employees and Full-time Seasonal Employees shall be guaranteed a minimum of thirty-five (35) hours per work week.
+A work week commences on Sunday at 12:01 am except where a call or shift begins on Saturday and continues past 12:01am on Sunday.

+- 30.2 Full time Regular Employees and Full-time Seasonal Employees shall be guaranteed a minimum of thirty-five (35) hours per work week.
 The hours of work shall be exclusive of meal periods but inclusive of breaks. - 30.3 Part-time Seasonal Employees shall be guaranteed a minimum of twenty-four (24) hours per work week.
 The hours of work shall be exclusive of meal periods but inclusive of breaks. - 30.4 Tour of Duty or Call: A call shall mean the authorized and/or approved time worked, by, or assigned to, an Employee with a minimum credit of four (4) hours; calculated in increments of one quarter (1/4) hour in which work was performed.
-If work extends beyond midnight such work shall be considered as falling wholly within the calendar day in which it starts. - 30.5 Split Shifts: Split shifts, which are defined as any shift that has a break longer than one hour, may be scheduled by the Employer provided that: - (a) no shift of less than 6 hours may be split; - (b) no segment of a split shift may be less than 2 hours in length;

-- (c) no shift may be split more than once; and - (d) all split shifts must be worked within a twelve (12) hour period. - 30.6 If, despite subsection 30.5(d), a split shift extends beyond 12 hours from the start of the day, then the Employee shall be paid at one and a half (1 1⁄2) times the rate applicable at the beginning of the next 15-minute increment until the shift is completed, subject to section 36.6.
+If work extends beyond midnight such work shall be considered as falling wholly within the calendar day in which it starts. - 30.5 Split Shifts: Split shifts, which are defined as any shift that has a break longer than one hour, may be scheduled by the Employer provided that: - (a) no shift of less than 6 hours may be split; - (b) no segment of a split shift may be less than 2 hours in length; - (c) no shift may be split more than once; - (d) all split shifts must be worked within a twelve (12) hour period; and - (e) at least one segment of a split shift must result in a minimum four (4) hours of pay - 30.6 If, despite subsection 30.5(d), a split shift extends beyond 12 hours from the start of the day, then the Employee shall be paid at one and a half (1 1⁄2) times the rate applicable at the beginning of the next 15-minute increment until the shift is completed, subject to section 36.6.